 So what happened when Pope was calling the match, Pope was dying laughing.
 It was all I could do.
 He (Josh) just started having fun with it too.
 It was that type of match-up, it really was.
 I love working with Josh, he’s a confident individual and we love working with one another.
 Some people don’t like working with the person next to them or loathe who they are with; me and Josh, we’re brothers in the bond.”

-What have you found to be the biggest transition from being in the ring to commentary?
+What has Elijah Burke found to be the biggest transition from being in the ring to the commentary?

 It was reported that you’ve earned a degree in criminal justice.
-How do you feel that’s set you up for life after wrestling?
+How does Elijah Burke feel that he is set you up for life after wrestling?